 Physical pain coupled with embarrassment and frustration

 Eventually, I was able to remove enough feces that the rest of it slid as it should.
 By this time, I was crying from both the physical pain I had just experienced and the emotional embarrassment and frustration I felt.
-I scrubbed and scrubbed my hands as much as I could even using paper towels to get under my fingernails and around my cuticles.
+I scrubbed and scrubbed my hands as much as I could, even using paper towels to get under my fingernails and around my cuticles.

 It was a horrifying experience and one that strongly reminded me just how uncooperative my bowels can be sometimes.

-Steps to take to reduce the strain
+Steps I've taken to reduce the strain

 I am much more aware of my bowel habits now.
-What I do doesn’t always take care of chronic constipation but it helps.
+What I do doesn’t always take care of chronic constipation, but it helps.
 Now, I REALLY make sure that I drink enough water every day.
 I eat foods high in fiber, but also use fiber supplements on occasion.
 I take magnesium every night and will add a stool softener as needed.
 I’ve even added a probiotic to my regimen.